qpsolvers/qpbenchmark/README.md

 Here are some known areas of improvement for this benchmark:

+- Cold start only: we don't evaluate warm-start performance for now.
-- Primal feasibility only: we don't check the dual multipliers that solvers compute internally, as the API for them is not yet unified.
+- Dual feasibility: we don't check the dual multipliers that solvers compute internally, as the API for them is not yet unified.

+Contributions are welcome!

 ## See also

-- [OSQP paper](https://arxiv.org/pdf/1711.08013.pdf) where the validation process was proposed
+This repository borrows from [proxqp\_benchmark](https://github.com/Simple-Robotics/proxqp_benchmark), which itself follows the methodology laid out by the [OSQP benchmark](https://arxiv.org/pdf/1711.08013.pdf).

 - [jrl-qp/benchmarks](https://github.com/jrl-umi3218/jrl-qp/tree/master/benchmarks)
 - [proxqp\_benchmark](https://github.com/Simple-Robotics/proxqp_benchmark)